 — Right-click on the document and select the Share option.

 — Under “Get Link”, click the Down arrow

 — From the dropdown menu, make sure to select the option Anyone with the link

 — Copy the link and paste it into the Sync data dialog

-Reach out to Google support for further info on sharing files, or leave us a message at email@example.com if you have difficulties.
+Reach out to Google support for further info on sharing files, or sent an email to firstname.lastname@example.org if you have questions or remarks.